depeperwinkel

 Is this nutmeg organic?

-In order to be able to supply this organically grown nutmeg under the predicate organic, we as a packer/producer of the spice will have to be certified.
+To be able to supply this organically grown nutmeg under the organic label, we, as the packer/producer of the spice, must be certified.
 That's just the way it is.
-We are not.
-Although we process and store the organic products and products from regular cultivation strictly separately, we are not allowed to use the predicate organic.
+We're not.
+Although we process and store organic and conventionally grown products strictly separately, we are not allowed to use the organic label.

 Smell and taste

-Nutmeg has a scent and aroma that is often referred to in other herbs and spices because it is so characteristic of nutmeg.
-The scent palette combines excellently with products that carry the same ethereal building blocks, including cinnamon, cloves, cardamom, ginger root, dill, sage, thyme and parsley, vegetables such as cabbage, carrots (cavalo nero, cauliflower), pumpkin and spinach, potatoes and onions, lamb, chicken, sharp-tasting cheeses such as Gruyère (think cheese fondue) but also cream cheese or ricotta salata, and fruits such as pear and banana.
-And of course in béchamel sauce.
+Nutmeg has a scent and aroma that is often referenced in other herbs and spices because it is so characteristic of nutmeg.
+Its aroma complements perfectly with products that share the same essential building blocks, including cinnamon, cloves, cardamom, ginger root, dill, sage, thyme, and parsley; vegetables like cabbage, carrots (cavalo nero, cauliflower), pumpkin and spinach; potatoes and onions; lamb, chicken; sharp cheeses like Gruyère (think cheese fondue) but also cream cheese or ricotta salata; and fruits like pear and banana.
+And, of course, in béchamel sauce.

 Usage

-To grind nutmeg you still need tools, a grater, a plane or a mortar.
-Not every nutmeg grinder is equally handy, and many people therefore fall back on the old grater.
-We sell the Crushgrind nutmeg grinder from the Billund series, where you can grate any hard spice, not just nutmeg.
+To grind nutmeg, you still need tools: a grater, a plane, or a mortar and pestle.
+Not every nutmeg grinder is equally practical, which is why many people fall back on the old-fashioned grater.
+We sell the Crushgrind nutmeg grinder from the Billund series, which allows you to grate any hard spice, not just nutmeg.

-Nutmeg is seriously underestimated in Western European cuisine.
-Cookbooks stammer about green beans and cauliflower, but that's usually where it ends.
-In Indonesian cuisine, nutmeg is of course indispensable, and in Indian cuisine too.
+Nutmeg is seriously underrated in Western European cuisine.
+Cookbooks stammer a bit about green beans and cauliflower, but that's usually all.
+Nutmeg is, of course, an essential ingredient in Indonesian cuisine, and equally so in Indian cuisine.

 History in a nutshell

-In the Middle Ages, the nutmeg trade was in the hands of Arabs, who supplied Europe with what was then called the nut muscate, a popular but expensive spice and medicine at the time.
-In the seventh century, the demand for this medicine was enormous.
-It was used against the plague, a pandemic that cost 75 million (!) people their lives worldwide.
+In the Middle Ages, the nutmeg trade was controlled by Arabs, who supplied Europe with what was then called muscat, a beloved but expensive spice and medicine.
+In the seventh century, demand for this medicine was enormous.
+It was used against the plague, a pandemic that killed 75 million (!) people worldwide.

 The Arabs kept the location of the find a closely guarded secret, and saw the price skyrocket.

-The Arab monopoly was broken when Vaso de Gama discovered the group of islands where nutmeg grew.
-The Banda Islands in the Pacific Ocean.
-In the seventeenth century, these islands fell into the hands of the Dutch East India Company, which did not shy away from any means to secure the monopoly.
-In 1621, Governor-General Jan Pieterszoon Coen proceeded to the violent 'extirpation' of the Banda Islands, under the pretext that the population continued to sell nutmeg to the Portuguese and the British, despite the VOC ban.
+The Arab monopoly was broken when Vasco de Gama discovered the Banda Islands, the archipelago where nutmeg grew, in the Pacific Ocean.
+In the seventeenth century, these islands fell into the hands of the Dutch East India Company (VOC), which used every means to secure its monopoly.
+In 1621, Governor-General Jan Pieterszoon Coen proceeded to the violent "extirpation" of the Banda Islands, under the pretext that the population, in defiance of the VOC's ban, continued to sell nutmeg to the Portuguese and the British.

 Coen ordered his troops to exterminate the population.
-At the same time, all nutmeg trees were cut down, except those on the island of Banda neira.
-There he reorganized production by dividing the largely depopulated island into plots and giving them out on leasehold to so-called perkeniers.
-These were only allowed to supply the Company.
-The perken, as the plots were called, were maintained by perkhorigen, slaves from all parts of Asia.
+All nutmeg trees were also cut down, except those on the island of Banda Neira.
+There, he reorganized production by dividing the largely depopulated island into plots and leasing them out to so-called "perkeniers" (landlords).
+These landlords were permitted to supply the Company exclusively.
+The "perken," as they were called, were maintained by "perkhorigen," slaves from all over Asia.

-Africa has several native alternatives to nutmeg, such as the West African ehuru or pèbè or calabash nutmeg (Monodora myristica).
-The taste is similar to that of the 'real' nutmeg, but the nut is more peppery, and for that reason is also referred to as 'pepper'.
-Unfortunately, the domestic market for this very own 'nutmeg' is shrinking due to the rise of the 'real nutmeg'.
-In Madagascar, for example, several false nutmegs grow naturally, such as the Rarabee, the Bashi-bashi and the Rhanha-horac.
+Africa has several indigenous alternatives to nutmeg, such as the West African ehuru or pèbè or calabash nutmeg (Monodora myristica).
+The flavor is similar to that of 'real' nutmeg, but the nut is

-The Banda Islands have always remained an important production area, but most nutmeg nowadays comes from India, especially from Tamil Nandu.
-However, most nutmeg that enters the Netherlands comes from Indonesia (86%).
-In our country, only 1% of all imported nutmeg comes from India.
+The Banda Islands have always remained a major production area, but most nutmeg now comes from India, particularly from Tamil Nadu.
+However, most nutmeg imported into the Netherlands comes from Indonesia (86%).
+In our country, only 1% of all nutmeg imported into the Netherlands comes from India.

-Our nutmeg for example.
-It comes from Ernakulamu, a district with Kochi as its capital, formerly Cochin.
-Ernakulam is in Kerala, the region where our Malabar and Tellicherry pepper also comes from.
-Our nutmeg farmers, united in a corporation, grow nutmeg organically.
+Our nutmeg, for example, comes from Ernakulamu, a district whose capital is Kochi, formerly Cochin.
+Ernakulam is located in Kerala, the region where our Malabar and Tellicherry crops are also grown.

 Features: